NicolasAndrehh/NicolasAndrehh/README.md

 #### Some interesting things about me:

-- I love workout, you could even say that I'm a gymrat
+- I love working out, you could even say that I'm a gym rat

-- I enjoy watching all kind of anime
+- I enjoy watching all kinds of anime

 - I'm 20 years old